pyscripter/Ssh-Pascal/README.md

     - Port forwarding (currently only local)
     - scp support

+## Installation
+There are no components to isntall.
+Just clone the repository and add the Source folder to your library path.

 ## Deployment
 The following dynamic libraries should be deployed in the same directory as the executable.
 - libssh2.dll